esp-rs/book/src/writing-your-own-application/no-std-applications/hello-world.md

 Traditionally the first thing to run on a microcontroller is _blinky_.

-However we will start with _Hello World_ here.
+However, we will start with _Hello World_ here.

 ## Add a Dependency
 You can add a dependency by any of the following methods: